 Fees and Commissions

 Edward Jones and Vanguard publish their fee and commission schedules.
 You can find Edward Jones’ account disclosures on its website.
 Vanguard’s Brokerage Services commission and fee schedule is on its website.
+In general, Edward Jones tends to be more expensive in regard to fees and annual costs while Vanguard is known to offer lower fees on investment products and services.
 Below, we’ve listed the fee information available at the time of this writing.

 - Edward Jones’ fees vary by account type.
 Some are charged monthly, while others are assessed annually.